jundalisay/sp/content/en/research/mohammad/quran/sura-011c.md

 do not transgress.
 He is Seeing of everything you do. -->

-113. And do not incline towards those who do wrong, or the Fire may touch you; and you will have no protectors besides Enki, and you will not be saved.
+<sup>113</sup> Do not incline towards those who do wrong, or the Fire may touch you; and you will have no protectors besides Enki, and you will not be saved.

-114. Perform the prayer:
+<sup>114</sup> Perform the prayer:
 - at the borders of the day
 - during the approaches of the night.

 The good deeds take away the bad deeds.

-115. Be patient.
+<sup>115</sup> Be patient.
 Enki will not waste the reward of the virtuous.

 {{< s v="116" >}} If only there were, among the generations before you, people with wisdom, who spoke against corruption on earth—except for the few whom We saved.

 But the wrongdoers pursued the luxuries they were indulged in, and thus became guilty.

-117. Your Lord would never destroy the towns wrongfully, while their inhabitants are righteous.
+<sup>117</sup> Your Lord would never destroy the towns wrongfully, while their inhabitants are righteous.

-118. Had your Lord willed, He could have made humanity one community, but they continue to differ.
+<sup>118</sup> Had your Lord willed, He could have made humanity one community, but they continue to differ.

-119. Except those on whom your Lord has mercy—for that reason He created them.
+<sup>119</sup> Except those on whom your Lord has mercy—for that reason He created them.
 The Word of your Lord is final: “I will fill Hell with jinn and humans, altogether.”

-120. Everything We narrate to you of the history of the messengers is to strengthen your heart. <!-- The truth has come to you in this, and a lesson, and a reminder for the believers. -->
+<sup>120</sup> Everything We narrate to you of the history of the messengers is to strengthen your heart. <!-- The truth has come to you in this, and a lesson, and a reminder for the believers. -->

 <sup>121-122</sup> Tell the disbelievers: